 Drums

-Despite being a JUNO-winning jazz drummer, Cervini plays drums and sings backing vocals in Idioteque, a Toronto-based Radiohead tribute band active since at least 2012.
-His 2022 album "Joy" was composed entirely as a musical response to Louise Penny's bestselling Gamache mystery novel series, with tracks depicting characters and landscapes from the fictional Quebec village of Three Pines.
-Cervini also plays Ultimate Frisbee and softball on a weekly basis.
+Despite being a JUNO-winning jazz drummer, Cervini plays drums and sings backing vocals in Idioteque, a Toronto-based Radiohead tribute band active since at least 2012, which has performed special shows marking the 30th anniversary of The Bends.
+His 2022 album Joy was composed entirely as a musical response to Louise Penny's bestselling Gamache mystery novel series, with tracks depicting characters and landscapes from the fictional Quebec village of Three Pines.
+He also plays Ultimate Frisbee and softball weekly and is a fan of The Smile, the project featuring Thom Yorke and Jonny Greenwood.

-Ernesto Cervini was born in Toronto in 1982 into a musical family — his sister Amy Cervini is a New York-based jazz vocalist who has collaborated with him extensively.
-He began studying piano at age 5 and took up drums at age 9, later recalling that he was "initially attracted to the rhythm, and also to the challenge of coordinating my body.
-Plus, hitting things is fun!"
-Before focusing on drums, he completed studies in classical piano and clarinet performance at the Royal Conservatory of Music.
+Ernesto Cervini was born in Toronto in 1982 into a musical family.
+His sister Amy Cervini is a New York-based jazz vocalist who has collaborated with him extensively.
+He began studying classical piano at age 5 at the Royal Conservatory of Music, took up drums at age 9, and also completed classical clarinet studies there.
+His early exposure to jazz came from listening to his sister practice jazz etudes, which he found far more exciting than classical repertoire.
 By age 13, he was drumming in the Toronto All-Star Big Band.
 Cervini earned a Bachelor of Music from the University of Toronto and moved to New York City in 2003 for a Master of Music at the Manhattan School of Music, where he formed lasting partnerships with Joel Frahm and Dan Loomis.
 He returned to Toronto around 2007.